PEAT-AI/cortex/update_kubernetes_log.md

 EKS now automatically installs its own metrics-server as part of the cluster creation.
 When Cortex tried to install its own version, it conflicted with the EKS-managed version, particularly with immutable fields.

 **Fix**:
-1. Modified `install.sh` to delete the existing metrics API service registration before applying Cortex's metrics-server
+1. Modified `install.sh` to delete the existing metrics API service registration before applying Cortex's version
 2. Applied Cortex's complete metrics-server manifest to ensure consistency with the rest of the system

 This approach ensures Cortex uses its own metrics-server configuration, which may contain customizations important for proper system functioning.